MPC for autonomous lane changes

 Example block output

-We now define the dynamics and specify that we can measure all three states, $y, v, ψ$.
+We now define the dynamics and specify that we can measure all three state variables, $y, v, ψ$.

 function car_dynamics(x, u, p, t)